rs/xlog/README.md

 ### Copy Logger

-You may want to get a copy of the current logger to pass a modified version of the logger to a function without touching the original:
+You may want to get a copy of the current logger to pass a modified version to a function without touching the original:

 ```go
 l := xlog.FromContext(ctx)